Who can I vote for?

 Your local Electoral Registration Office will display the names of all the candidates on town hall and local council notice boards in your area about a week before polling day.
 Information is also normally available in local newspapers.
 Candidates may send information about themselves to you and there may be public meetings where you have the opportunity to hear all the candidates speak.

-How can I find out the election result in my constituency?
+Where can I find the election result in my constituency?

 Results are posted up by local officials on town hall and local council notice boards in each constituency and are also reported in the local and national media.
 Results are also available on the relevant local authority website for your local Electoral Registration Office.